run2bizdocs/documentation/en-us/docs/run2biz-platform/platform-administration/data-indexing/configuration.md

 # Managing Content Indexing

-CITSmart uses Apache SOLR to index content created in the Knowledge Management and makes it available in the Knowledge Portal search system.
+4biz uses Apache SOLR to index content created in the Knowledge Management and makes it available in the Knowledge Portal search system.

 ## What to do before